LoganB99/DL4H-SP24-Local-Explanations-For-Cervical-Cancer/README.md

 Our draft is DL4H_Team_11_Draft.ipynb or https://colab.research.google.com/drive/1PKwgo4jP7umgGmnmTrUsIDFM1fUI6_qY?usp=share_link

-You should be able to "Run all" and our nice checkpoints will provide you with processed and balanced data, as well as trained models.
-The entire process is well within the required runtime.
-We commented out anything that is not needed.
+You should be able to "Run all" and our nice checkpoints will provide you with processed and balanced data, as well as trained models
-We show you in the draft, dataset statistics, visualizations, as well as 5 trained models on both the balanced an unbalanced dataset.

-Due to the results providing overwhelmingly accurate results, we will continue past the draft with interpretability models and ROAR ablations.

 Thanks!

 P.S.
 The full uncommented code is DL4H_Team_11.ipynb or https://colab.research.google.com/drive/1eEkoL5BTmgh36O-vZC7NDnce_oiDLO9n?usp=share_link which includes progress continuing from the submitted draft with intrepretability methods execution.